datacarpentry/semester-biology/exercises/Functions-use-and-modify-R.md

 1. Add a comment to this function so that you know what it does.
-2. Use this function to print out the mass of a Spinosaurus that is 16 m long based on its reassembled skeleton. *Spinosaurus is a predator that is bigger, and therefore, by definition, cooler, than that stupid Tyrannosaurus that everyone likes so much.*
+2. Use this function to print out the mass of a Spinosaurus that is 16 m long based on its reassembled skeleton.
-3. Create a new version of this function called `get_mass_from_length()` that estimates the mass of an organism in kg based on its length in meters by taking length, a, and b as parameters.
-To be clear we want to pass the function all 3 values that it needs to estimate a mass as parameters.
-This makes it much easier to reuse for all of the non-theropod species.
+3. Create a new version of this function called `get_mass_from_length()` that estimates the mass of an organism in kg based on its length in meters by taking `length`, `a`, and `b` as parameters.
+This lets us pass the function all 3 values that it needs to estimate a mass as parameters, which makes it much easier to reuse for all of the non-theropod species.
 Use this new function to estimate the mass of a Sauropoda (`a = 214.44`, `b = 1.46`) that is 26 m long.